Factorizations of Contractions

-\textit{Acknowledgement:} The first author's research work is supported by DST-INSPIRE Faculty Fellowship No. DST/INSPIRE/04/2015/001094.
+\textit{Acknowledgement:} The authors are grateful to the referee for pointing out an error in an earlier version and for numerous suggestions.
+The first author's research work is supported by DST-INSPIRE Faculty Fellowship No. DST/INSPIRE/04/2015/001094.
 The research of the second author is supported in part by NBHM (National Board of Higher Mathematics, India) Research Grant NBHM/R.P.64/2014